-- 18% of donors who give online report that social media is the channel that most inspires them to give, a decrease from the previous year.
+- 32% of donors who give online report that social media is the channel that most inspires them to give, a significant increase from the previous year.

 - 40% of donors give through Facebook Fundraising tools.

-- Facebook giving made up 3.5% of all online revenue last year, and much of this was around Giving Tuesday.
+- Facebook giving made up 3.5% of all online revenue last year, with much of this around Giving Tuesday.

 - 87% of donors who donate for the first time from a social referral source will also make their second donation from a social referral source.